 Reasonable pricing and commercial leaders and teams can be the difference between building a profitable business or struggling to protect your business from margin pressure.

 Look for open-minded people who can take feedback.
 They are leaders and managers with reasonable levels of self-awareness.
 They know their capacity for advanced pricing setting roles.
 These people also tend to like working in teams and encouraging autonomy and collaboration even at the cost of control.

 I also try to screen out the wrong ones early, i.e., people who are self-centred people and incompetent practitioners.
-This does not mean screening out people with the alpha dimension to their personality.
-It involves screening out people who think their alpha, but who are in fact beta, gamma or even delta.
+This does not mean screening out people with the alpha dimension of their personality.
+It involves screening out people who think they are alpha, but who are in fact beta, gamma or even delta.
 But too oblivious to realise.

 Small Business Management Consulting Advice About Transparent Pricing

 What are the merits of transparent pricing in promoting profitable growth in everyone’s business?
 Allowing your company to be more upfront about what it does and how much it charges can benefit you much in the long term.
 Greater prospects, larger customer bases, and, most significantly, higher revenues.

 1. Transparent business pricing builds confidence with your customers.